zkemail/docusaurus/docs/generic-relayer/README.md

 # Overview

 <div style={{fontSize: '1.2em'}}>
-Discover our ZK Email Generic Relayer and how it can be used to enable email-driven actions on blockchain networks.
+Discover our Email Transaction Auth and how it can be used to enable email-driven actions on blockchain networks.
 </div>

 ---

 ## Getting Started

-To get started with the Generic Relayer, follow our quickstart guide.
+To get started with the Email Transaction Auth, follow our quickstart guide.

 <DocCardList
   items={[